vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/2_ABOUT_THE_AUTHOR_ABHINAVAGUPTA.md

 3

-In this very context it is significant to note that Abhinavagupta makes an indirect reference to one of his works called Pañcikä.
+In this very context it is significant to note that Abhinavagupta makes an indirect reference to one of his works called Pañcikā.
 While commenting on the T.A.
 23.752 Jayaratha yields sufficient inform- ation.
 It was a commentary which bore the title Pañcikā and was composed in versicular form as a quotation from it suggests.
 One thing is absolutely sure that the treatise was available to Jayaratha.
 Here again Abhinavagupta's reticence on its authorship is intriguing.
 It is Jayaratha who in another context refers to the Pañcikā as Abhinavagupta's composi- tion.
 The relevant reference does not give an idea of the original text as to whose commentary it was.
 Banking on the contextual evidence (Abhinavagupta is discussing removal of inferior knowledge from an aspirant belonging to the lesser disciplines as pro-

 1. Abhi., pp. 30-33